Youth Group, Rec Group & Summer Camp Programs

-We offer a variety of programs to youth groups such as Girl Guides of Canada and Scouts Canada.
+We offer a variety of programs to youth groups, such as Girl Guides of Canada and Scouts Canada, rec groups and summer camps.
 The programs can be modified to suit the needs of specific badge requirements so we encourage group leaders to discuss program content with Education staff when booking a group.
 All programs can include a nature hike, a visit to the flower gardens, and duck feeding at Oxen Pond.
 These programs are designed to foster a greater understanding of the natural environment and encourage environmental stewardship and respect.

 Refreshments: available upon request.
-Please call 753–0173 for prices and further information on refreshment choice.
+Please call the Garden Cafe at 753–0173 for prices and further information on refreshment choice.

 Please note: Unfortunately we do not host birthday parties at the Botanical Garden at this time.

 Most groups who are visiting the Botanical Garden for the first time book this general tour.
 On the 1 hour walk we hike through some natural areas (forest, bog), visit the pond to feed the wild ducks, and walk through parts of the cultivated gardens (areas may depend on season, weather, and time).
 All along the hike your guide will point out things to watch for, discuss a general overview of the specific themes listed below, and most importantly express a respect for nature and the care of our habitat.

 If you are looking to complete a badge program or feel your group would benefit from a more detailed program you may choose from one of, or a mix of, the themes below.
 Please discuss any requirements with us when you book, as we will be able to determine what can be covered in the time of your visit.

 Bird-Watching/Friends to Birds